department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/legacy-content-governance-and-migration/README.md

 - [530 subdomains site maps as of 8/3/20](https://dvagov-my.sharepoint.com/:u:/g/personal/jennifer_lee27_va_gov/Eb5IL09uBT9AgqR1rz1LVkIBhEVtlomXNEwYbjQjOm6V9g?e=QGfb4X)

-151 subdomains could not be mapped.

-__blah.va.gov subdomain pages:__
-- VA currently has 530 subdomain sites.

-- URLs: __468,856*__ (for the 379 subdomains we were able to map)

 * _We were able to crawl only 379 subdomains.
-The remaining sudomains didn't have pages that could be mapped (because of the way the pages are built) but probably do have content.
-So this is an under count of what's really out there._
+The remaining subdomains had pages that could not be mapped (because of the way they were built) but probably do have content.
+So this is an undercount of what's really out there._

 __Draft deck for Jeff and Chris__